Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/if-html5-was-invented-in-2018.md

 description: A lighthearted observation that if HTML5 were invented today, semantic elements would likely be replaced by class-based names like "container" and "col-md-6".
 ---

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/06/Screenshot_2018-06-01-22-13-36.jpg" alt="Thinking Cat"}
 :::

 When HTML5 was created, the new elements came from a study of class names from millions of websites.

-If HTML5 was conceived today, the new elements would probably have been called “container” and “col-md-6”.
+If HTML5 was conceived today, the new elements would probably have been called "container" and "col-md-6".